coder/coder/docs/templates.md

 # Templates

-Coder admins manage *templates* to define the infrastructure behind workspaces.
-A Coder deployment can have multiple templates for different workloads, such as "frontend development," "windows development," etc.
+Templates define the infrastructure underlying workspaces.
+Each Coder deployment can have multiple templates for different workloads, such as ones for front-end development, Windows development, and so on.

-Templates are shared and updates can be rolled out, or users can manually update their workspaces.
+Admins of Coder manage templates, including sharing them and rolling out updates to everybody.
+Users can also manually update their workspaces.

 ## Manage templates

-Coder provides production-ready template [examples](../examples/), but they can be modified with Terraform.
+Coder provides production-ready [sample template](../examples/), but you can modify the templates with Terraform.

 ```sh
 # start from an example